back to: worklist

 dripping bathrobes, Bergen, Grieg Hallen Foyer, as part of the piece REMOVE.TERMINATE.EXIT.

 The rain has been an almost regularly recurring source of inspiration in Peter Ablinger's music.
-Here are a few more rain pieces:
+Here are a more rain pieces:

 see also: